EeroVallistu/mariadb-phpmyadmin-install/README.md

 - A dedicated database user will be created for remote connections
 - Useful for shared development or small production environments

+### HTTPS Configuration
+- Option to set up secure HTTPS access using Let's Encrypt certificates
+- Automatic certificate renewal
+- Redirects HTTP traffic to HTTPS for enhanced security
+- Requires a valid domain name pointing to your server

 ## Accessing phpMyAdmin

 - **Local installation**: Visit http://localhost/phpmyadmin
 - **Network installation**: Visit http://your-server-ip/phpmyadmin
+- **With HTTPS**: Visit https://your-domain.com/phpmyadmin (if you set up HTTPS)

 Log in with your MariaDB username and password.